Search This Blog

 Reassembled Square

-This table top will be mounted to a red oak base I made.
-Two inch thick legs with stretchers that pinwheel and bolt to each other.
+This table top will be mounted to a cedar legged base I made.
+3.5" x 3.5" legs with plywood stretchers.
 I'll attach the base to the top with crazy 8 connectors.

 Of course reality comes into play when actually making the parts.
 This butcherblock panel claimed it was 25" x 48", but it was 1/8" narrower.
 It also came with edges that had been rounded over.
 When the small triangle piece moves to its position in the square its bottom rounded edge meets the top rounded edge of the large piece, Trimming those edges to get past the round over shifts the small triangle in, losing about 3/8" of length as it tucks into the corner.
 The final "square" will now be 3/8" smaller in one dimension.